 (a) Biology An organism or group of organisms may, by a random act of transformation, create a new niche by exploiting hitherto unused resources, and thereby form a new population whose members do not compete with its ancestors.

-(b) Culture A new art-form may be created that demands completely new skills of consumption from an audience, and it may thereby appeal to consumers who are attracted away from existing artworks.
+(b) Culture A new artwork may be created that demands new skills of consumption from an audience.
+Suppose that, for some reason, these skills propagate through some group of consumers—this might happen spontaneously, or by consumers experimenting with new ways of engaging with the work, or by consumers instructing each other—the means of propagation do not matter.
+If the artwork is successful, it encourages the creation of new artworks that demand the new skill.
 The new art-form is a new niche for culture-learned consumption; its expectations are different from those that enabled aesthetic pleasure before.
-Works in the new form do no compete against those of its predecessors.
+Works in the new form do not compete directly against those of its predecessors—but given that art itself is competing against other needs such as food, defence, housing, mating opportunities, etc., there could be indirect competition for overlapping economic resources.
+(For example, opera could lose out to rap, not on standards based on shared ways of consumption—there is no substantial overlap with respect to these, we may suppose—but because the high price of concert tickets prohibits spending on both.
+The reasons why somebody might prefer to spend their money on rap are not objectively assessible in an aesthetic sense.)

 Darwin was puzzled not just by the gradual improvement of species, but more fundamentally by the existence on Earth of many different species.
 The problem posed by the diversity of art-forms runs parallel to this: the question is not a comparison between Mozart and Beethoven, but why there is no direct evaluative transfer between Hindustani and European music, or (somewhat less radically) between European classical music and rock n’ roll.

 In traditional aesthetics, the problem of value was originally conceived in ignorance of difference.
 For most philosophers, especially for those who grew up in the imperialist cultures of Europe and North America, the problem of aesthetic value is restricted to just one culture—their own.
 For them, the problem of diversity is simply a matter of appealing to different pre-existent mental or sensory capacities: music appeals to ear; literature to the linguistic mind.
 They conduct a dialectic in which there is only one set of aesthetic values, just as in creationist debates, there was only one environment.
 In this dialectic, the non-comparability of aesthetic values is simply denied.
 Or it is accommodated either by taking different art-forms to be exploiting different parts of a capacious environment.
 (This might be thought a plausible way to account for different art-media: for example, the differences between Shakespeare’s poetry and English renaissance music.)
 The macro-evolutionary model proposed above takes an entirely different path: it proposes to explain cultural divergence by positing founding events that create value-autonomous new markets.

+IV.2.3 Founding Events

 Just as the emergence of a new species is at the same time the creation of a new niche, the emergence of a new art-form is the creation of a new method of consumption.
 This can happen in a number of ways, of which I’ll list three.